 Marietta real estate is some of the most expensive in Georgia, although Marietta house values don't compare to the most expensive real estate in the U.S.

-Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Marietta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marietta are a mix of both white- and blue-collar jobs.
 Overall, Marietta is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Marietta who work in office and administrative support (13.42%), sales jobs (12.55%), and management occupations (10.82%).

 Also of interest is that Marietta has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Marietta citizens is very high relative to the national average among all cities (21.84%): 36.86% of adults in Marietta have a bachelor's degree or even advanced degree.
+The citizens of Marietta are very well educated compared to the average community in the nation: 36.86% of adults in Marietta have a bachelor's degree or even advanced degree.

 The per capita income in Marietta in 2010 was $26,617, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,468 for a family of four.
 However, Marietta contains both very wealthy and poor people as well.